MaksimDzhangirov/backendBankExample/docs/part46-eng.md

 Alright, now it's time to get back to our code and learn how to use it.

-In the `runGatewayServer()` function, here, instead of creating a file server to serve the swagger folder, we will create a static file server by calling `fs.New()`.
+In the `runGatewayServer()` function, here, instead of creating a file server to serve the `swagger` folder, we will create a static file server by calling `fs.New()`.
 This `fs` package is a subpackage of `statik` and the `New()` function is the one we've just seen a moment ago, which loads data from the default namespace.
 If you use a custom namespace, you should call the `NewWithNamespace()` function instead of `New()`.
 This function will return a file system object and an error.
-If error is not nil, we write a fatal log saying "cannot create statik file system".
+If error is not `nil`, we write a fatal log saying "cannot create statik file system".
 Otherwise, all the static assets have been loaded into `statikFS` variable.
 So all we have to do is to serve them.